-Cardiff University’s Centre for Community Journalism (C4CJ) researches into this area of journalism and offers networking, information and training for hyperlocal and community journalists building on expertise developed at the leading School of Journalism, Media and Cultural Studies.
+Cardiff University’s Centre for Community Journalism (C4CJ) researches into this area of journalism and offers networking, information and training for hyperlocal and community journalists building on expertise developed at the leading School of Journalism, Media and Culture.

 The University’s Centre for Community Journalism is part of the Transforming Communities engagement projects that demonstrate the University’s commitment to the communities of Cardiff, Wales and beyond.
 As one of the Vice Chancellor’s flagship Engagement Projects the Centre supports the development of community news hubs in Wales as well as offering advice and guidance for hyper locals in the UK and around the world.
 Since being set up in 2013, we have already trained thousands of learners both on and offline.

 We support new forms of local digital journalism and we are exploring new, sustainable models for news.
 Our focus is at the local level; the place where journalism is most valued, but also most at risk.